|Does the recent financial crisis signal the end of free-market economics? [Reuters]|

 The new $200m establishment will be dedicated to the Nobel prize-winning economist viewed as the pioneer of neo-liberal economic thought and founder of the so-called “Chicago School” of economists, whose policies have shaped world markets for decades.

 However, those who commissioned the establishment could not have picked a more inauspicious time for its launch – as Friedman’s policies, which influenced so many within US politics, are widely being blamed for the current global financial turmoil.

-As the US prepares to vote for a new president on November 4 and at a time when the world is beginning to view tighter regulation and oversight of markets as the only way out of the crisis, many people are questioning whether the 'Chicago school' of ideology itself has any future.
+At a time when the world is beginning to view tighter regulation and oversight of markets as the only way out of the crisis, many people are questioning whether the ‘Chicago school’ of ideology itself has any future.

 The Chicago School of Economics is less of an actual department than a school of thought – shaped by Friedman and his colleagues working across the economics department and the nearby law and business schools in the 1950s.

 Friedman and his allies rejected Keynesianism – the popular economic theory of the time which espoused belief in the state’s role in stimulating economic growth and stability in the private sector through interest rates, taxes and public works – in favour of “laissez faire” capitalism and deregulation.